AtjonTV/HyperLib/README.md

 # HyperLib
 HyperLib is a C# .net Framework v4.5.2 Library that contains a collection of usefull functions.

-HyperLip v2.4.5.63 created by AtjonTV
+HyperLip v2.4.9.68 created by AtjonTV

-Number of Classes: 15

-Number of Functions: ~40

-Number of Workhours: ~30
+~78 Functions in 15 Classes (Files)

+~55 Hours of Work

+~1.040 Lines of Code

 !INFO!

-The XmlManager does not realy work ...

-The IntergerOld will be removed in next Version.
+The Library is working fine ..

 # Need help with the Library?
 Here is a Listing of all functions, methods and objects: https://github.com/AtjonTV/HyperLib/wiki